lawrennd/old_talks/_ai/includes/naca-proving.md

 >
 > W. Hewitt Phillips^[monographs]

-[mongraphs]: Jorney in Aeronautical Research: A career at NASA Langley Research Center, Monograph in Aerospace History No 12 by W. Hewitt Phillips https://history.nasa.gov/monograph12/contents.htm
+[monographs]: Jorney in Aeronautical Research: A career at NASA Langley Research Center, Monograph in Aerospace History No 12 by W. Hewitt Phillips https://history.nasa.gov/monograph12/contents.htm

 and